 It is expected that in 2026, the new HS2 Phase 1 rail line and accompanying Interchange Station will be constructed.
-As part of the current proposals, there will be an APM linking the new HS2 Station with the existing main terminal building which will help maximise benefits for both future passengers, airlines, Birmingham and the wider region as a whole.
+As part of the current proposals, there will be an APM linking the new HS2 Station with the existing main terminal building which will help maximise benefits for both future passengers, airlines, Birmingham and the wider region as a whole of the motorway to provide direct access to the UKC Hub/HS2 Station.

-Work will be continuing from the previous phase and it is likely that further road capacity will be needed, and one potential solution would be to build link roads between the new M42 Southern Junction and the existing J6 on both sides of the motorway to provide direct access to the UK Central
+Work will be continuing from the previous phase and it is likely that further road capacity will be needed, and one potential solution would be to build link roads between the new M42 Southern Junction and the existing J6 on both sides